Moscato giallo sweet

 - climate: extreme interplay between sunny days, influenced by the Mediterranean climate, and cool nights, marked by the cold downslope winds from the surrounding mountains

-The grapes for this wine are gently pressed off to steel tanks immediately after harvest.
-The must ferments at controlled temperature (19° C) without malolactic fermentation.
+The grapes for this wine are gently pressed off to small steel tanks immediately after harvest.
+The must ferments at controlled temperature (19 ° C) without malolactic fermentation.
+Maturation follows in small stainless-steel tanks.

 WATCH THE LAST AWARDS